FrankMerriman/Raspberry-Pi.neapple/README.md

 Start the Pi and go through the normal set-up prompts.
 If the update that occurs during the set-up fails, make sure to run `sudo apt update` and `sudo apt upgrade` from the terminal to ensure all system packages are up to date.
 Depending on internet connection speeds, this step may take a long time to complete.

 ### 1.2 Sourcing wifi drivers
 The TP-Link Wireless Adapter doesn't work out of the box with the raspberry pi.
 As a result, it is neccessary to install the required drivers manually.
 If you are following this tutorial with a different adapter you will need to find any neccessary linux drivers on your own.
+You will also need to ensure the adapter supports AP mode.
+Either way, make sure to insert the USB into the Raspberry Pi if you have not already done so.

 If you are using a TL-WN821N, you can visit the following repo and follow the installtion guide before moving onto step 1.3: https://github.com/Mange/rtl8192eu-linux-driver

 Regardless of what device you are using, you can check an adapter is detected and functioning by running `iwconfig` and checking the output.

-e.g img -> no detection
-e.g. img -> detected
+IMG1
+*The USB is inserted, but without the driver it is not recognised by the rasperry pi*

+IMG2
+*The USB is inserted and is recognised by the raspberry pi*

 ### 1.3 Resolving auto-connect
+Currently, both `wlan0` and `wlan1` are connecting to the same access point.
+It is likely the wifi network you connected to when you first set up the raspberry pi.
+Obviously we do not want the

+First, create two files:
+`file /etc/wpa_supplicant/wpa_supplicant-wlan0.conf`
+`file /etc/wpa_supplicant/wpa_supplicant-wlan1.conf`

 ### 1.4 Installing hostadp